Search

 You have to make sure that your customer support system has both self-serve and priority support.

-With the help of Self-serve tools, customers can solve minor issues without contacting support agents.
-These include web page chatbots, feedback widgets, interactive product demos, and knowledge bases.
+With the help of Self-serve tools like Document360, customers can solve minor issues without contacting support agents.
+These include web page chatbots, in-app feedback widgets, interactive product demos, and knowledge bases.

 Your sales and support team doesn’t have to wait for a query to start customer interaction.
 Potential customers may have questions about the pricing or how to utilize it.
 Think of customers’ common doubts and proactively send them tutorials or schedule product demos.